juliocesar/styling-with-sass/in-progress/strategy.md

       …
     </form>

-This is all logic juggling.
-None of these patterns make any of it disappear, but they’ll help you distribute it more sensibly, some being more effective at it than others, but all still largely depending on how smartly you split that logic in the first place.
+Understand that this is all logic juggling.
+None of these patterns make problems disappear, but they’ll help you distribute them more sensibly.
+Some being more effective at that than others, but all still largely depending on how smartly you split that logic in the first place.

 ##

-Manifests in stylesheets are lists of stylesheet modules required to load a certain page.
+Manifests in stylesheets are lists of modules required to load a certain page.
 There are no hard rules on how to write these, but being clear can go a long way.
 Assume this is called `application-manifest.scss`.

     // Application styles manifest
     // ===========================